-- 16.2.1 Students are urged to look after their own wellbeing, maintain a healthy work life balance and/or seek out support or assistance from the University where needed. - 16.2.2 Ensure that absences are recorded, or periods of suspended study are applied for, according to agreed guidelines. - 16.3 Supervision and research progress - 16.3.1 With supervisors, develop and agree a detailed, realistic, time-bound, research plan for the research degree, including significant milestones and maintain progress towards its achievement. - 16.3.2 Maintain regular contact with primary supervisor as agreed. - 16.4 International Collaboration / Distance Learning Study (where applicable) - 16.4.1 Students should ensure that they discuss expectations and methods of communication with any supervisor(s). - 16.4.2 Clarify any advice given by external supervisors to ensure it does not contradict University Regulations or policies. - 16.4.3 Be aware of any visa or other restrictions when travelling for study / research purposes. - 16.4.4 Ensure that training requirements are met, seeking support where needed. - 16.4.5 Ensure that they are aware of any trusted research, export control or other requirements, seeking advice as needed. - 16.5 Follow University policies regarding absences and periods of suspension, providing evidence as required, and maintaining contact with the primary supervisor and the Graduate School. - 16.5.1 Familiarise self with this Code of Practice and University and local, regional, national, and international policies governing research, as applicable. - 16.5.2 Present written material regularly as required to supervisors. - 16.5.3 Record formal minutes or notes of meetings with supervisor(s) and agree these as an accurate record of the discussions. - 16.5.4 Take initiative in clarifying and resolving any misunderstandings in communication with supervisors. - 16.5.5 Review progress with supervisory team, raising progress issues as appropriate. - 16.5.6 Participate fully in the annual progress review processes. - 16.5.7 Take responsibility for seeking resolution to unsatisfactory progress. - 16.5.8 Be aware of any responsibilities and procedures for undertaking research at external organisations, as appropriate. - 16.5.9 Adhere to any funder terms and conditions. - 16.6 Training and development - 16.6.1 Conduct training needs analysis and draw up a personal development plan with supervisors. - 16.6.2 Undertake appropriate training as agreed with supervisors, including any mandatory training. - 16.6.3 Review/update personal development plans regularly to ensure continuing relevance. - 16.6.4 Undertake approximately two weeks per year training and development activity. - 16.7 Submission and examination - 16.7.1 Ensure familiarity with University, Graduate School and funder terms and conditions regarding submission, examination, extensions, etc. - 16.7.2 Seek advice from the supervisory team on standards specific to the individual thesis. - 16.7.3 Set an anticipated submission date in accordance with university requirements. - 16.7.4 Take the decision to submit following advice from the supervisory team and complete any 'intention to submit' processes prescribed by the Graduate School. - 16.7.5 Notify the Graduate School within two weeks of receiving a list of the Exam Committee members if a conflict of interest exists with an examiner. - 16.8 Research Data Management
+- 16.2.1 Students are urged to look after their own wellbeing, maintain a healthy work life balance and/or seek out support or assistance from the University where needed. - 16.3 Supervision and research progress - 16.3.1 With supervisors, develop and agree a detailed, realistic, time-bound, research plan for the research degree, including significant milestones and maintain progress towards its achievement. - 16.3.2 Maintain regular contact with primary supervisor as agreed. - 16.4 Distance Learning Study (where applicable) - 16.4.1 Students should ensure that they discuss expectations and methods of communication with their supervisor(s). - 16.4.2 Clarify any advice given by external supervisors to ensure it does not contradict University Regulations or policies. - 16.4.3 Be aware of any visa or other restrictions when travelling to the UK for study purposes. - 16.4.4 Ensure that training requirements are met, seeking support where needed. - 16.5 Follow University policies regarding absences and periods of suspension, providing evidence as required, and maintaining contact with the primary supervisor and the Graduate School. - 16.5.1 Familiarise self with this Code of Practice and University and local, regional, national, and international policies governing research, as applicable. - 16.5.2 Present written material regularly as required to supervisors. - 16.5.3 Record formal minutes or notes of meetings with supervisor(s) and agree these as an accurate record of the discussions.

+- 16.5.4 Take initiative in clarifying and resolving any misunderstandings in communication with supervisors. - 16.5.5 Review progress with supervisory team, raising progress issues as appropriate. - 16.5.6 Participate fully in the annual progress review processes. - 16.5.7 Take responsibility for seeking resolution to unsatisfactory progress. - 16.5.8 Be aware of any responsibilities and procedures for undertaking research at external organisations, as appropriate. - 16.5.9 Adhere to any funder terms and conditions.

+- 16.6.1 Conduct training needs analysis and draw up a personal development plan with supervisors. - 16.6.2 Undertake appropriate training as agreed with supervisors, including any mandatory training. - 16.6.3 Review/update personal development plans regularly to ensure continuing relevance. - 16.6.4 Undertake approximately two weeks per year training and development activity.

+- 16.7.1 Ensure familiarity with University, Graduate School and funder terms and conditions regarding submission, examination, extensions etc. - 16.7.2 Seek advice from the supervisory team on standards specific to the individual thesis. - 16.7.3 Set an anticipated submission date in accordance with university requirements. - Take the decision to submit following advice from the supervisory team and complete any intention to submit' processes prescribed by the Graduate School. - 16.7.5 Notify the Graduate School within two weeks of receiving a list of the Exam Committee members if a conflict of interest exists with an examiner.